Net Neutrality Resolution Expected To Pass Senate, But Still Has An Uphill Battle

 When net neutrality was repealed, the Washington Post summarized the issues in the net neutrality debate.

-To some degree, the debate over restoring net neutrality may come down to who is best situated and/or equipped to take the lead in Internet operations: the government or the private sector.
+To some degree, the debate over restoring net neutrality may come down to who is best situated and/or equipped to take the lead in internet operations: the government or the private sector?

 Check back with the Inquisitr for an update on the Senate vote.